 What To Do In Case of An Accident

 Whether it’s a fender bender or a serious accident, many of the procedures and steps are the same, both at the scene of the accident and through the claims processes.
-Nation Law and Guthrie Firm are great resources to read up on specific steps to take, and some rules of thumb to make sure you get the medical treatment and compensation for your damages or injuries.
+Nation Law is a great resource to read up on specific steps to take, and some rules of thumb to make sure you get the medical treatment and compensation for your damages or injuries.
 Since even the most careful rider with the best equipment can’t avoid injury in a serious accident, it’s a good idea to consult with an attorney soon after such an accident to find out if they can help you with the claim.
 Most attorneys offer free consultations, don’t require payment upfront, and will only require payment if they win a settlement on your behalf.

 If you choose to handle the claim on your own, or if you’re unsure if you need to hire an attorney, Riderz Law has some great tips on how to go about the insurance claim process, as well as precautions to take to avoid a bad settlement.